gohugoio/hugo/content/templates/shortcode-templates.md

 You can also use the variable `.Page` to access all the normal [page variables][pagevars].

 A shortcodes can also be nested.
 In a nested shortcode, you can access the parent shortcode context with [`.Parent` variable][shortcodesvars].
 This can be very useful for inheritance of common shortcode parameters from the root.

+### Checking for Existence

+You can check if a specific shortcode is used on a page by calling `.HasShortcode` in that page template, providing the name of the shortcode.
+This is sometimes useful when you want to include specific scripts or styles in the header that are only used by that shortcode.

 ## Custom Shortcode Examples